AlexandreIorio/GreenMix/README.md

 ---

-## What the web application is for and its API
+## What the web application is for

 The web application provides an immersive virtual gardening experience, combining educational content with engaging activities like planting and harvesting.